What Is a Quant Finance Solver?

 FINCAD

-FINCAD specializes in providing a comprehensive and validated library of financial analytics for derivatives and fixed income, designed for quants and developers who need robust models for pricing and risk management.
+FINCAD specializes in providing a comprehensive library of financial analytics for derivatives and fixed income.
+Its core product, F3, is a powerful and accurate analytics library for quants and developers.

 FINCAD